The-Wizz/Deep-Profile/README.md

-# GoldenProfile
+# _GoldenProfile_

 ## Run application

-1. make sure you have python3 installed (`python3 --version`)
+1. Make sure you have python3 installed (`python3 --version`)
-2. move to the server directory
+2. Move to the server directory
-3. call `python3 run.py`
+3. Pull all dependencies (`pip3 install -r requirements.txt`)
+3. Run the server (`python3 run.py`)

+> ⚠️ Attention ⚠️
+>
-If there're are any missing packages, it's recommended to download them manually because some of the packages listed in the _requirements.txt_ are depricated
+> If there're are any missing packages, it's recommended to download them manually because some of the packages listed in the _requirements.txt_ are depricated